Suggested Programming Projects

 CLX projects

 - implement transparent (to the user) support for the BIG-REQUESTS X protocol extension.
-This allows more efficient support for other X extensions such as GLX and RENDER. (about a week)
+This allows more efficient support for other X extensions such as GLX and RENDER.

 X11 projects

-See also the projects page at McCLIM CLiki.
+See also the McCLIM project page.

-- Create a debugger pane and/or a debugger application to work with
+- Create a debugger pane and/or a debugger application to work with the Listener and other CLIM applications.
+This is partially done.
+Contact Robert Strandh for more information.

-- Add "modern" panes and gadgets as extensions to McCLIM. (a few days to
+- Add "modern" panes and gadgets as extensions to McCLIM.

-- Make it possible to use Common Lisp as an extension language for
+- Make it possible to use Common Lisp as an extension language for Texmacs. (a few weeks).

 - Terminal emulator for Common Lisp.
 Port either Paddy Mullen's rxvt-js or the suckless st terminal emulator to CL.
 Use this to replace xterm on your *nix desktop, add terminal emulation to McCLIM, terminal emulation modes to Climacs and Portable Hemlock, and eventually as the terminal emulator in a Lisp OS.